Ishan0121/GDM-LOGIN-WALLPAPER/README.md

 ## Customize Your Wallpaper

-- I've added some wallpapers though you can find many good repos with great wallpapers out there.
+- You can add wallpaper from any location.
-- The script will ask for full path for the wallpaper (I just copy the image and paste it there).
+- The script will ask for full path for the wallpaper.

 ---